 Fortunately, you likely already have options at your disposal to help curb the arthritis pain.
 Any medication prescribed or recommended is a must-do on cold days when your joints flare up.
 Beyond your regular routine, here are a few options to get you loosened up for the day:

 - Keep yourself as active as you can, and don’t hold the joints in uncomfortable positions for extended periods of time.
 Here is a list of simple and effective exercises for arthritis that you can implement on cold mornings.
 Bonus points if you plan ahead enough to work through the list the evening before.
+Outside of exercise, there are also other activities you can do in the winter.

 - Stretching.
 Light, easy stretching of the joints and surrounding muscles is key.
 If you’re up for it, a round of arthritis yoga can do wonders for helping you feel limber and loose.
 Triple double bonus points if you squeeze in a round of tai chi.